If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 You must meet with all of the approved caregivers at the caregiving home.

-If the caregivers have children, it's a good idea to talk with them as well.
-Ask them how they feel about having other children living in their home — what are the good things and the not so good things?
+If the caregivers have tamariki or rangatahi, or there are other adults living in the home, it's a good idea to talk with them as well and explore their views about having other tamariki and rangatahi in the home.
 Include their responses in the review.

 What to discuss